css-javascript-toolbox/cjte-wp-core-editor/readme.txt

 == Installation ==
 1. Install and Activate the [CJT Plugin](http://wordpress.org/plugins/css-javascript-toolbox/)
-2. Install/Upload and then Activate the cjte-wpcore-editor.zip file using the WordPress Plugin uploader
+2. Install/Upload and then Activate the cjte-wp-core-editor.zip file using the WordPress Plugin uploader

 == Frequently Asked Questions ==
 = How do I change themes for the Plugins Editor? =